Physician Assistant Studies

 As a student in our PA program, you will learn in a state-of-the-art simulation lab equipped with simulation mannequins, four simulated examination rooms with audio/visual recording abilities, and multiple Anatomage virtual human anatomy tables.
 Highly sought-after, these tables are used in some of the finest teaching facilities around the country.
 The tables will be used throughout the entire program to supplement classroom and clinical learning.
 Students will be able to review videos of performance in all areas of medicine with direct feedback from a faculty member.
 This method has been proven to increase confidence in the clinical setting.

 While many PA programs have larger cohort sizes up to 60+ students in each cohort, students in our program benefit from a cohort size that is much smaller.
 Our average cohort will consist of 30 students, ensuring a more intimate learning environment and greater interaction between students and faculty.

 A service-learning requirement provides our students with early exposure to underserved members of the Western New York Community, and the social and medical issues that affect patient care and health outcomes of patients from different socioeconomic, religious, and cultural backgrounds.
 Additionally, students will also have access to one of the largest online libraries for medical references available.
-This includes popular medical texts, journals, weekly case review, and more.
+This includes popular medical texts, journals, weekly case reviews, and more.

 Extended Learning Opportunities

-- Travel to state and national Physician Assistant conferences for all students.
+- Travel to state and national Physician Assistant conferences available.
 Second-year students will be encouraged to raise money and compete in the Annual Challenge Bowl competition at the AAPA conference

 - A service-learning requirement that will ensure early exposure to underserved members of the Western New York community